 Wage Determination in Social Occupations: The Role of Individual Social Capital

 We make use of predicted social and civic activities (social capital) to account for selection into "social" occupations.
-Individual selection accounts for more than the total difference in wages observed between social and nonsocial occupations.
+Individual selection accounts for more than the total difference in wages observed between social and non-social occupations.
 The role that individual social capital plays in selecting into these occupations and the importance of selection in explaining wage differences across occupations is similar for both men and women.
-We make use of restricted data from the 2000 decennial census and the 2000 Social Capital Community Benchmark Survey.
-Individual social capital is instrumented by distance-weighted surrounding census tract characteristics.
+We make use of restricted 2000 Decennial Census and 2000 Social Capital Community Benchmark Survey.
+Individual social capital is instrumented by distance weighted surrounding census tract characteristics.

 Suggested Citation: Suggested Citation